flavienbwk/icons-visualizer/README.md

 First, import the icons you want in the `api/app/icons` directory.

-:warning: **The name of your files** is very important : the search engine bases itself on filenames to find keywords as you type the icon you're looking for in the UI searchbar.
+:warning: **The names of your files** are very important : the search engine is based on filenames to find keywords as you type the icon you're looking for in the UI searchbar.

 You now just have to run :